-There is a small body of evidence to suggest that if you wear a splint or sock overnight, it maintains tension of the plantar fascia and can reduce your morning pain.
-On a practical level we have found that plantar fascia splints are obtrusive and uncomfortable.
-As a result people tend to take them off in the middle of the night.
-Therefore they tend to be in-effective.
+There is a small body of evidence to suggest that if you wear a splint or sock overnight, it maintains tension on the plantar fascia and can reduce your morning pain.
+On a practical level, we have found that plantar fascia splints are obtrusive and uncomfortable.
+As a result, people tend to take them off in the middle of the night.
+Therefore they tend to be ineffective.

 All forms of physical therapy, whether it is massage, mobilisations or manipulations provide you with short-term relief through the stimulation of mechanoreceptors.
 This can reduce your levels of pain, and therefore immediately after your treatment you may experience some symptom relief.
 We have found this can be useful if you have particularly high levels of pain, to facilitate long-term rehabilitation.

 Rolling your foot over a ball or a frozen bottle of water:

 It is important to remember that there is an inflammatory element to Plantar-Fasciitis and therefore pressing on it with a hard item is unlikely to help.
 Foam rolling areas, such as the calf and mid-foot may provide you with some relief.
 When using a frozen bottle of water, you are essentially numbing the area which can give short-term relief.